SorenTech/ansible-munki-admin/README.md

 ## Acknowledgments

 - [Tom Bridge](https://github.com/tbridge): Inspiration and provided the shell scripts which formed the basis for the underlying logic and structure
+- [Jeff Geerling](https://github.com/geerlingguy): For providing such clear templates of how to use Ansible, including for the purposes of this role using GitHub actions for CI